Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Against Owlet, Inc. (OWLT) And Encourages Shareholders To Seek Compensation For Allege...

 Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Against Owlet, Inc. (OWLT) And Encourages Shareholders To Seek Compensation For Alleged Wrongdoings

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-03, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Sandbridge Acquisition Corporation (“Sandbridge”), which merged with Owlet, Inc. (“Owlet”) (NYSE: OWLT) on July 15, 2021.
-Investors who purchased Sandbridge shares prior to June 1, 2021, and continue to hold Owlet shares to the present, are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/OWLT .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Sandbridge Acquisition Corporation ("Sandbridge"), which merged with Owlet, Inc. ("Owlet") (NYSE: OWLT ) on July 15, 2021.
+Investors who purchased Sandbridge shares prior to June 1, 2021, and continue to hold Owlet shares to the present, are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/OWLT .

 Investigation Details